-My application was accepted months ago, and I went for my interview and fingerprinting at Philadelphia International Airport in January.
-I have not heard anything from Global Entry — not even a rejection of my application.
+Months ago, they accepted my application.
+I went for my interview and fingerprinting at Philadelphia International Airport in January.
+Unfortunately, I have not heard anything from Global Entry — not even a rejection of my application.
 I have tried to call them, but I get recordings and can’t get a person on the phone.
-I have emailed with no result.
+And I have emailed with no result.

-You’ve raised a question that I asked when the first kiosks were installed years ago: What happens when a traveler doesn’t have a finger to scan?
+You’ve raised a question that I asked when the first kiosks first appeared years ago: What happens when a traveler doesn’t have a finger to scan?
 I should note that the question was laughed off by my colleagues in the newsroom and deleted by my editor.
 Too abstract, they said.
 They were wrong.

 The answer, unfortunately, is that U.S. Customs and Border Protection has no idea what to do with someone who had an industrial accident.